clermontech/clermontech.github.com/_posts/2016-01-20-phptour-clermont-fd-2016-en.md

 We want everyone to be there.
-By "everyone", we really mean **everyone**, and we, organizers, are committed to making this event a **safer place** than ever, for everyone, regardless of whatever.
-Both AFUP and Clermont'ech have [Codes of Conduct](http://afup.org/pages/site/?route=code-of-conduct/79), in which we trust, and anyone attending the PHP Tour (as well as any of our events) MUST understand, accept, and respect these rules.
+By "everyone", we really mean **everyone**, and we, organizers, are committed to making this event a **safer place** than ever, for everyone, regardless of background.
+Both AFUP and Clermont'ech have [Codes of Conduct](http://afup.org/pages/site/?route=code-of-conduct/79), in which we trust.
+We will enforce it, and anyone attending the PHP Tour (as well as any of our events) MUST understand, accept, and respect these rules.
 No exception.

 Yet, diversity cannot be achieved without a decent schedule.
 That is why we need **all** of you!
 The **Call For Paper is open** until February 20, and we cannot